 Find a fellow freelancer to help while you're away

 Don't know a freelancer you can trust?
 Get out to networking events and find someone!
 Start making friends and build a support network for your business.
 You might find that you can collaborate on new projects and gain more work from getting out and meeting new people.
 More importantly, you'll find someone who can help you out while you're on holiday.

 As a freelancer, you don't get paid for the time you take off.
 So work extra hard during the weeks leading up to your break and save as much money as possible.
 You'll want to compensate for the weeks you won't be earning.

 Go at the right time

 There are certain times of the year when your business will experience quieter periods.
 Christmas is the most obvious one when everyone completely steps away from work for at least a week.
 Take advantage of this festive break and go on holiday.
 Pick a winter sun destination.
 It might be the only time of year when clients won't expect you to be in the office, so go for it!

 Turn off notifications

-Do you really need to know if someone has liked your latest Facebook post?
+Do you need to know if someone has liked your latest Facebook post?
 Or if you've had a reply to your tweet?
-Believe me, the notifications – even if not work related – will only bring stress.
+The notifications – even if not work-related – will only bring stress.
 Switch them off or delete apps completely, so you can give your mind the rest it deserves.
-And whilst we're on the subject, delete your email app from your phone, too, so you're not tempted to check work emails.
+And while we're on the subject, delete your email app from your phone, too, so you're not tempted to check work emails.

 Have a digital detox